mdic/inthebasement/docs/some_notes.md

 900 Miles from my home has been marked as `9mfmh_t2` for the long version appearing on BS11, whereas the short appearing in multiple bootlegs has been labelled `9mfmh_t1` following Griffin (144-146).

 "I can't come in with a broken heart" in BS11 is one single file, and also Griffin lists one single take, despite the song being split into two parts in several bootlegs; the parts have been marked as `icciwabh_s1` and `icciwabh_s2`.

+"Waltzin' with sin" in BS11 is one single file, and also Griffin lists one single take, despite the song being split into two parts in several bootlegs; the parts have been marked as `wws_s1` and `wws_s2`.